Assurance of Salvation

 The Imperative to Examine Oneself

-Of course, if you are a new Christian, you will not become perfect overnight.
-In this life you will never become perfect.
-But should you stumble and fall, the Lord will pick you up, and should you backslide, the Lord will eventually stop you and reverse your direction.
-Even in the midst of your failures, you will retain some desire to love and serve God.
+Still, in this life you will never reach actual perfection.
+From time to time you may stumble and fall, but the Lord will pick you up.
+You may even backslide spiritually, but the Lord will eventually stop you and reverse your direction.
+Even in the midst of your worst failures, you will retain some desire to love and serve God.

 Yet the Lord's graciousness in forgiving and correcting the faults of His children should not lull you into complacency.
-There are many false Christians, many who delude themselves that they are right with God when they do not even know Him.
-The Bible says that in the Last Days, many who claim to be Christians will be victims of self-deception (2 Tim.
-3:5, 13; 4:3-4).
-Therefore, the Bible commands you to examine your faith and find out whether it is genuine (2 Cor.
+There are many false Christians—many who delude themselves that they are right with God when they do not even know Him.
+For this reason, the Bible commands you to examine your faith and find out whether it is genuine (2 Cor.
 13:5; 2 Pet.
 1:10-11).

 Invalid Tests of Faith